The-Wishlist-Co/shopify-integration/docs/app-configuration-wishlist-page.md

 You can also select the font that the message is shown in.
 There are four font options: `inherit`, which uses the same basic font as the page hosting the icon, as well as `Georgia`, `Verdana`, and `Garamond`. `Georgia` and `Garamond` are both serif fonts, while `Verdana` is a sans-serif font.

-## Configuration page content and styles
+## Configure page content and styles

 The next section you can configure for the wishlist page is the content and style of the page shown to the customer.